denten-courses/technologies-of-dissent/2016-spring/README.md

 ## Academic Integrity

-“Academic integrity is the cornerstone of our intellectual community.
+> Academic integrity is the cornerstone of our intellectual community.
 All scholarship – teaching, research, and student learning – is the product of intellectual exchange.
 Whether this exchange takes place in books and journal articles, in laboratories, in the design of experiments and the analysis of data, in the classroom, or in students’ written work, it is these joint undertakings that create Columbia’s intellectual community.

-The value of our collective inquiry relies upon trust and honesty – for our individual discoveries are dependent upon the discoveries of our peers and predecessors, here at Columbia and elsewhere.
+> The value of our collective inquiry relies upon trust and honesty – for our individual discoveries are dependent upon the discoveries of our peers and predecessors, here at Columbia and elsewhere.
 And all intellectual work must be evaluated – the work of students is evaluated by faculty; the work of